-Beaufort, SC is located on Port Royal Island.
-The historic downtown is filled with popular restaurants, coffee shops, and some very large mansions!
-The town overlooks Beaufort River and the Woods Memorial Bridge.
+Beaufort, SC, is located on Port Royal Island.
+The historic downtown is filled with popular restaurants, coffee shops, and some huge mansions!
+The town overlooks the Beaufort River and the Woods Memorial Bridge.

-Beaufort, South Carolina has a lot of bed and breakfast, and I can’t wait to come back and experience the others.
+Beaufort, South Carolina, has many bed and breakfast, and I can’t wait to come back and experience the others.
 Every time we visit Savannah, we always stay at a new bed and breakfast.
 It’s our travel tradition and the perfect excuse to always come back to a place we love.
 Sitting on the porch with the Spanish moss swaying back and forth in the sun’s shadows is something you’ll only get at a bed and breakfast.